smhillin/kafka_essentials/single_kfka_install.md

 ### By default, Kafka doesn't allow you to delete topics.
 To be able to delete topics

 add the following line at the end of the file:

     "delete.topic.enable = true"

 ### Tell kafka to listen on default port 9092

-    remove the commment from "listeners=PLAINTEXT://:9092"
+remove the comment from "listeners=PLAINTEXT://:9092"

 ### Update log directory from temp

 Change log.dirs from "/tmp/kafka-logs" to "/kafka/logs"

 ### Check zoopkeeper port and url.

 In this case it will be on local host and default zookeeper port

     zookeeper.connect=localhost:2181